pselle/mealplanner/README.md

 Inputs are stored in a CSV with their name, category (ex. base), calorie values, and quantity (ex.
 1, cup), and the dry multiplier if relevant (empty if not).

-Data sources are generally USDA based, although when there's a discrepency between that and the general Google response, I pick the Google response.
+Data sources are generally USDA based, although when there's a discrepancy between that and the general Google response, I pick the Google response.

 ### Sample output